With new law, FCC hopes to make ‘significant dent’ in robocall crackdown

 “Americans deserve the phone calls they want to get and deserve some peace from those they don’t want to get,” Pai said.

-Last year, Americans received nearly 60 billion illegal calls — and Sen. John Thune said no one is immune to them.
+Last year, Americans received nearly 60 billion illegal calls — and Senator John Thune said no one is immune to them.

 “Scammers use these calls to successfully prey on vulnerable populations,” Thune, R-South Dakota, said.